adeyemimichael/Relive-app/Readme.md

 - Sign up and create a new application (name: "ReLivee Travel Buddy").
 - Find the Access Key under "Keys."
 - Copy the key and add it as VITE_UNSPLASH_API_KEY.
-- Restrict to your domain (e.g., http://localhost:5173) in the Unsplash dashboard.